 Time: 3-5 weeks

 Production Validation Testing Goal: The goal of the PVT stage is to conduct a mock run of your mass production processes and give your product the gold star it needs to be high volume ready.
 The priority in this stage is to make final tweaks to your processes and ensure your quality standards are being met.
 The final outcome of this stage is to procure all outstanding materials for your full production build.
-Results of this stage should allow your product to seamlessly transition to a mass production ramp up.
+The results of this stage should allow your product to seamlessly transition to a mass production ramp-up.

 What it looks like: This stage is a looked at as a condensed version of DVT, the procurement timeline should be shorter and the build more efficient.
 This stage can take 3 to 5 weeks depending on lead-time of the parts needed to be procured.
 Low volumes are still suggested, and these units can be used for marketing or advanced presale purposes.